Bloodrock

-Bloodrock was an American rock band based in Fort Worth, Texas, that had success in the 1970s.
+Bloodrock was an American rock band based in Fort Worth, Texas, that had some success in the 1970s.
 The band emerged from the Fort Worth club and music scene during the early to mid-1970s.
 The band broke out with their eponymously titled album in 1970, which reached No. 160 in the US.
 They continued to release albums and singles until their breakup in 1974, in total having six studio albums, 2 live albums and 8 singles, one of which charted.

 History

 The Naturals, Crowd + 1 (1963-1969)

 Bloodrock initially formed in Fort Worth in 1963, under the name the Naturals.
 This first lineup featured Jim Rutledge on drums and vocals, Nick Taylor on guitar and vocals, Ed Grundy on bass and vocals, and Dean Parks on guitar.
 They toured the region playing at battle of the bands, opened locally for national acts like The Beach Boys, Paul Revere & The Raiders, and The Five Americans, and released their first single in 1965 "Hey Girl" b/w "I Want You" (Rebel MME 1003).
 In 1966, they changed their name to Crowd + 1, and released the single: "Mary Ann Regrets” b/w "Whatcha Tryin’ to Do to Me" (BOX 6604), that same year they signed a deal with Capitol Records and released two more singles: "Don’t Hold Back" b/w "Try," and "Circles" b/w “Most Peculiar Things."

-Despite a growing regional fanbase, the singles failed to chart and Capitol dropped the group, not long after Parks left Crowd +1 to become the musical director for The Sonny & Cher Show (the beginning of a long career as a session musician).
+Despite a growing regional fanbase, the singles failed to chart and Capitol dropped the group, not long after Parks left Crowd +1 to become the musical director for The Sonny & Cher Show.
 He was replaced by Lee Pickens on guitar.
 It was also at this time that Stevie Hill joined the group on keyboards and vocals.

 They continued as Crowd + 1 until 1969 when they changed their name to Bloodrock, a name conceived by Grand Funk Railroad manager/producer Terry Knight, who signed the band to Capitol almost within two weeks of hearing them.
 They also recorded their first album with Knight as producer, Bloodrock (Capitol ST-435).
 The album, released in March 1970, peaked at 160 on the Billboard 200 chart.
-Knight had described the naming of Bloodrock on the back of the Capitol Cassette Tape version in 1970 as: "Get into it...
-Let it run through your veins...
-Believe in BLOODROCK!".
-Therefore their name was really meant to be their rock sound running through your Bloodline and not referring to any actual gory/bloody sounding music (exception was of course "D.O.A.")

 Shortly after the first album was recorded, Rutledge (at Knight's behest) moved from behind the drum set to take on lead vocal duties exclusively.
 Austin-area drummer Rick Cobb took over the percussive duties and added his voice to the group as well.
 This lineup recorded their next four albums: Bloodrock 2 (ST-491), Bloodrock 3 (ST-765), Bloodrock USA (SMAS 645), and Bloodrock Live (SVBB-11038).

-Bloodrock opened for Grand Funk on the 1970 tour.
+Bloodrock opened for Grand Funk on their 1970 tour.